paymill/paymill-zencart/README.md

 # Update Note

 To update the ZenCart PAYMILL plugin you must reinstall the plugin to ensure that all needed tables are created.
+Please also make sure, that the admin directories content is copied into the correct path on your system.

 ZenCart Plugin for PAYMILL credit card and elv payments